neverRare/typed-storage/README.md

 # TypedStorage

 A simple and lightweight Storage API wrapper for providing it meaningful types.

-## Features

-- API similar to Storage but allows any kind of value in type-safe way
-- Customizable converters for fine grain control on how values are stored
-- Simple key-prefixing for organized structure of Storage
-- Overlapping keys are automatically handled as Error
-- Works with both `localStorage` and `sessionStorage`
+Customizable and battery-packed.

 ## Installation